Shortcuts

 Collection

 A collection is a set of points with the same dimensionality and a similarity metric (e.g. Dot, Cosine) defined on it.
-We can create a collection with the recreate_collection API:
+We can create a collection with the create_collection method:

 [6]: